aphasia0/techbite/blog/why-i-love-twailwind-css.md

 [tailwindcss](https://tailwindcss.com).

-## 1. Speed up the development process
+# 1. Speed up the development process

 Usually whenever you need to add style to your page you need to context switch from one file (.html) to another (.css).
-With tailwind css you have an Utility-First tool where almost all the needed css instruction are made available in pre-existing classes.
+With tailwind css you have a Utility-First tool where almost all the needed css instruction are made available in pre-existing classes.
 You need only to use them directly in the .html file without writing a single line of CSS.